-Your peer advisor will give you a suggested packing list at your program group meeting in April.
+Your peer advisor will give a suggested packing list at your second group meeting later in the semester prior to departure.

 USAC will also post a suggested packing list to your Gateway account.

 Please keep in mind that leggings and/or yoga pants are considered "hot pants" in Thailand and are not appropriate to wear.
 Students are encouraged to wear looser pants when out in public.